Facebook and Twitter are receiving calls from black lawmakers of the U.S. to get rid of ‘Racist Ads.’

-Both the social networks are presently working with the Congressional investigators on Russian meddling of 2016 election.
+Both the social networks are presently working with Congressional investigators on the Russian meddling in the 2016 election.
 While on the course, black Congress members are persuading them for new ads and leadership changes.

 Reports on Racist Ads

 Recently, Facebook provided evidence to Congress regarding 3,000 ads linked with Russia.
 These ads were ‘allegedly’ used for spreading hostility among the voters.
-Then, the company appointed 1,000 people for reviewing ads having political, regional, ethnic, and societal contents.
+Then, the company appointed 1,000 people to review political, regional, ethnic, and societal ads.

-On a concluding point, the issue of racist ads has been voiced on by the Congressional Black Caucus before.
+On a concluding point, the issue of racist ads has been voiced by the Congressional Black Caucus before.
 In a 2016 ProPublica report, black lawmakers stated that these ads on Facebook violated the Fair Housing Act of 1968.
-As a result, the company had to update ad policies for barring discrimination on race, ethnicity, age, sexual orientation, and other factors.
+As a result, the company had to update ad policies to bar discrimination on race, ethnicity, age, sexual orientation, and other factors.

-Facebook and Twitter will face the intelligence committees of the House and the Senate in the next month.
+Facebook and Twitter will face the House and Senate intelligence committees in the next month.